Damaskinos of Athens: After the liberation

+Damaskinos, Archbishop and Regent of Greece, with Chloe, daughter of his adviser John Georgakis, Athens, 15 February 1945.

 After the occupation ended, Damaskinos was proclaimed regent of Greece until a referendum was held for the return of King George II from exile.
 Harold Macmillan, the junior British minister in charge of Mediterranean affairs, met Damaskinos on 14 December 1944 and wrote his impression: "I was impressed by the wide grasp of European politics, the good sense, humor, and courage of this ecclesiastic.
 He is willing to accept the regency, but realises the difficulties.
 He shares our view that there must be no reprisals and no counter-revolution".
 The king was opposed to the idea of a regency and used his friendship with Winston Churchill to turn the prime minister completely against Damaskinos, saying he was both a Communist and a collaborator.
 Based on what he had heard from the king, Churchill called Damaskinos a "pestilent priest, a survival from the Middle Ages".
 During this time, fighting broke out between pro-royalist Greek soldiers and communist partisans in the Dekemvriana events.
 He took control of the situation in his early term, appointing himself Prime Minister in late 1945.
 Though he wielded little power in his latter term, Damaskinos continued to call for peace and order in the country.